 When I released my CD, I made a decision to use a type of case that did not leave room for liner notes.
 It has been a long time coming, but after sitting down to listen to Wanderlest this morning I’ve decided I am now ready to explain myself, or at least, my music, to those of you who are curious about its origin.
+If you haven’t listened to it yet, you can get it from Amazon, iTunes, or Google Play.

 So, without further ado, here are The Official Annotations to Wanderlest, by Lisa Kelly.